snoobi-seggs/nilou_seggs/README.md

 <h1>Usage:</h1>
- - click on run.bat
+ - click on run.bat<br>

-use /givenew to get 3.0.5 items and weaps
+ - use /givenew to get 3.0.5 items and weaps

 <h1>DONT BE CRINGE AND POST ON SOCIAL MEDIA</h1>